khamiltonuk/KristianKreativeKode/_posts/welcome.md

 ---
 title: "Welcome, my first post!"
+description: Not sure what I will post on this blog but here is a brief introduction.
+date: 2021-01-20
 ---

 I don't like saying what I am good at, it makes me uncomfortable, I am aware this makes for a terrible salary negotiations, crippling modesty will prevent me from listing too many things but one thing I do think I am good at is mentoring/coaching, so much so I do it in my spare time, I actually enjoy it.
 I have been making websites with varying degrees of success for over a decade and I have learnt many things along the way which I am happy to share with others.